aandreyev/ai-coding-framework/TECHNICAL_DESIGN_STRATEGY.md

 - Make architectural decisions with clear rationale
 - Select specific frameworks, libraries, and tools
 - Define exact implementation approaches
+- Do not define estimated time-frames for human-centred delivery

 **Decision Documentation Requirements**:
 - **What**: Clearly state the technical decision